 Even though we don’t quite trust the weather yet, we’ve already planted some starts.

 This is an instruction set how to build your own food garden cold frame based upon a roughly 8 foot by 6 food raised garden bed.

-Janice Greg from the Oregon State University Extension Service shares her knowledge on food storage of staple items over the winter season.
+Janice Greg from the Oregon State University Extension Service s her knowledge on food storage of staple items over the winter season.

 Farmers markets are growing robustly throughout the country.This farmer attests to that.

 Farmer Vicki Hertel knows her pumpkins.
-She offers great information about how to co them, bake with them and also shares a winter squash recipe.
+She offers great information about how to co them, bake with them and also s a winter squash recipe.